rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-The `signUp` mutation takes three non-nullable arguments: username, email and password.
-All of these things are used to create a user in the database eventually.
-When a user signs in to the application (after a successful sign up), the user should be able to take the username or email address combined with the password for the login.
-So what about the return type of the `signUp` mutation?
-Since we are going to use a token based authentication with GraphQL, it is sufficient to return a token which is nothing more than a string.
-However, in order to distinguish the token in the GraphQL schema, it has its own GraphQL type.
-You will learn more about the token in the following, because the token is all about the authentication mechanism for this application.
+The `signUp` mutation takes three non-nullable arguments: username, email, and password.
+These are used to create a user in the databasw.
+The user should be able to take the username or email address combined with the password to enable a successful login.

+Now we'll consider the return type of the `signUp` mutation.
+Since we are going to use a /token-based authentication with GraphQL, it is sufficient to return a token that is nothing more than a string.
+However, to distinguish the token in the GraphQL schema, it has its own GraphQL type.
+You will learn more about tokens in the following, because the token is all about the authentication mechanism for this application.

-First, you can add the counterpart for your new mutation in the GraphQL schema as resolver function.
-In your *src/resolvers/user.js* file, add the following resolver function which creates a user in the database and returns an object with the token value as string.
+First, add the counterpart for your new mutation in the GraphQL schema as a resolver function.
+In your *src/resolvers/user.js* file, add the following resolver function that creates a user in the database and returns an object with the token valueas string.

 {{< highlight javascript "hl_lines=1 2 3 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24" >}}
 const createToken = async (user) => {